How To: Promotions Deliverability with Gmail Promotions Tab, Annotations, and Carousels

 Today, everything is moving towards digitalization and automation, including correspondence.
-In 2023, 347.3 billion emails are sent and received daily.
-Undeniably, emailing is one of the most critical forms of customer engagement; therefore, your marketing communication should be impeccable.
+In 2023, 347.3 billion emails are sent and received daily which makes email marketing a key player in customer engagement.

 How to make your promotional emails avoid the spam folder?

-Avoiding the spam folder and ensuring that your promotional emails land in the inbox of your recipients requires following best practices for email marketing.
-Here are some tips to help you improve your email deliverability and reduce the chances of your promotional emails being flagged as spam:
+Avoiding the spam folder and ensuring that your promotional emails land in the inbox of your recipients requires the following best practices for email marketing:

-Ensure that you have obtained explicit consent from recipients before sending them promotional emails.
-Use a double opt-in process to confirm that recipients have willingly subscribed to your email list and are interested in receiving promotional emails.
+- Obtain explicit consent – Use a double opt-in process to confirm that recipients have willingly subscribed to your email list and are interested in receiving promotional emails.
 Avoid purchasing or renting email lists, as they often contain outdated or low-quality email addresses, which can harm your deliverability rates.

-Craft relevant and engaging email content that is personalized, targeted, and aligned with the expectations of your recipients.
-Avoid spammy language, excessive capitalization, and multiple exclamation marks in your subject lines and email content, as they can trigger spam filters.
+- Optimize email content – Craft email content that is aligned with customer expectations.
+Avoid spammy language, excessive capitalization, and multiple exclamation marks in your subject lines and content, as they can trigger spam filters.
 Include a clear and easy-to-use unsubscribe mechanism in your emails to allow recipients to opt-out.

-Regularly monitor and analyze key engagement metrics, such as open rates, click-through rates, and unsubscribe rates, to understand how recipients interact with your emails.
+- Monitor engagement metrics – Regularly analyze key engagement metrics, such as open rates, click-through rates, and unsubscribe rates, to understand how recipients interact with your emails.
 ISPs consider engagement metrics indicators of email quality, and emails with higher engagement are more likely to land in the inbox.

-Keep your email list clean and updated by regularly removing inactive and bounced email addresses.
-High bounce rates and low engagement can negatively impact your email deliverability rates.
+- Maintain list hygiene – Keep your email list clean and updated by regularly removing inactive and bounced email addresses.
 Regularly review and segment your email list to send relevant content to engaged recipients, and consider re-engagement campaigns or list pruning for inactive subscribers.

-Ensure you comply with email marketing regulations, such as the CAN-SPAM Act and the GDPR.
-Include a physical mailing address, a clear and conspicuous unsubscribe mechanism, and accurate sender information in your emails.
+- Follow email marketing regulations – Ensure you comply with email marketing regulations, such as the CAN-SPAM Act and the GDPR.
+Include a physical mailing address, a clear unsubscribe mechanism, and accurate sender information in your emails.
 Follow the opt-out requests promptly and respect recipients' preferences for receiving promotional emails.

-How to avoid Gmail’s Promotions tab (and should you)?
+How to avoid Gmail Promotions tab (and should you)?